Skip to content

 git_repo_url: https://github.com/org/repo

-With a config file in place:
+With a config file in place, you can run commands without any target flags:

-ccfm plan --directory docs
+ccfm plan

-ccfm apply --directory docs --auto-approve
+ccfm apply --auto-approve

 Security note